What Is Retrieval-Augmented Generation (RAG) — And Why Most Implementations Break in Production

 This can work, but only when boundaries are explicit.

 Key takeaway: Retrieval timing should be chosen for correctness, not convenience.
+For a detailed breakdown of when to index vs when to read live, see Index-Time RAG vs Real-Time RAG.

 Why Stale Data Breaks RAG in Production